 5. The implementation of the EU’s and/or its Member States’ international commitments: the EU should live up to all of its social and environmental commitments including on climate, biodiversity and human rights, and drive the global agenda on these issues.

 6. The drastic reduction of negative impacts of the EU food system on forests and other ecosystems: EU Action should create new incentives to promote sustainable food systems and diets.
 This includes reducing waste and pressure on the global food system stemming from EU consumption.

 European UnionPress release

 Huge call for EU human rights and environmental due diligence legislation

-Global Witness and others call on the European Commission to bring forward corporate accountability legislation requiring companies to identify, prevent, mitigate and account for human rights abuses and environmental damage of their operations, subsidiaries or value chains.
+Global Witness and others call on the European Commission to bring forward corporate accountability legislation.

 Ten European companies could be importing illegal Congo timber worth millions to the EU, new Global Witness investigation reveals